 - In the Adjustment Type column, select the kind of adjustment required.

 In the Adjustment Amount Source column, select an adjustment source.

 Use this column if you are not using the Adjustment Amount column.
-In this column you can select an adjustment amount from CPQ formula fields created on the required business objects and fields.
+In this column, you can select an adjustment amount that will be fetched from CPQ formula fields created on the required business objects and fields.
 CPQ fetches the adjustment value from those fields instead of fetching the adjustment amount directly from the Adjustment Amount column.
 However, you must select such formula fields that return only numeric values.
 CPQ applies the adjustment on the list price to derive the base price.

 In the Effective Date column, select the date from when the price rule entry will be effective.

 In the Expiration Date column, select the date on which the price rule entry will expire.

 In the UOM column, enter the UOM for the price rule entry so that CPQ applies the UOM conversion rate if the price rule entry and the line item have different UOMs.